 If the constipation is due to too much bone in your dog’s diet, your dog’s stool will look dry, chalky and crumbly.
 Constipation from bone is also common in dogs who are switching to raw.

-If your dog doesn’t get enough exercise it may slow the passage of stools through his colon.
+If your dog doesn’t get enough exercise it may slow the movement of stools through his colon.
 This can cause the colon to absorb too much water from the stool, causing constipation.

 If your dog doesn’t drink enough water, his intestines can’t add enough water to his stool before it enters the colon.
 This can lead to hard, dry stools and constipation.
 To check for dehydration do a pinch test.